opencloudelab/opencloudelab.github.io/_posts/tensor-flow/2016-5-03-tensors_in_tensorflow.md

 title: Lab 3 Tensors in Tensor Flow
 categories: tensor-flow
 author: Mitha Ann Philip
-description: This is a practical guide with worked out examples that would help you familiarize with Tensor Flow.
+description: Tensors are multidimensional arrays/list of values.
+Computations are carried out using tensors.
+This is a practical guide with worked out basic examples that would help you familiarize with Tensor Flow.
 ---
 ## Objective
 Tensors are used to represent data in tensor flow.
 Computation graph uses these tensors to do the computations.
 There are different